digipodium/setup-guide-for-python-2024/README.md

    - Visit the [Git website](https://git-scm.com/downloads) and download the installer for your operating system.

 2. **Install Git:**
-   - dont change any setting, keep pressing next and it will be installed. close allter
+   - dont change any setting, keep pressing next and it will be installed. close the window afterwards

 ### VSCode